Introduction

 Prognosis

-The prognosis of dizziness is entirely dependent on the underlying cause and its successful diagnosis.
+The prognosis of dizziness depends entirely on the underlying cause and its successful diagnosis.
 Peripheral causes of dizziness carry a better prognosis overall.
 Central and cardiac causes are known to increase morbidity and mortality, especially in older patients.[20]

 Complications